 The thing is, we bred dogs to bark at people.
 Not long ago, your dog’s ancestors were supposed to bark at people.

-And contrary to popular belief, most dogs can’t really naturally tell the difference between the pizza guy, your grandma, your college buddy, and an armed intruder.
-Most dogs play it safe and bark at everyone.
+Dogs don’t always differentiate between the pizza guy, your grandma, your college buddy, and an armed intruder.
+Many dogs play it safe and bark at everyone.

 Our dogs used to be our home security systems.
 Of course, now many of us would like our dogs to cut it out!
 But their genetics are telling them otherwise.